 Maggie Valley, North Carolina: Cataloochee Ski Resort

 The oldest ski resort in North Carolina, Cataloochee boasts fourteen different trails and runs on twenty-five acres about a half-hour west of Asheville.
-Three-quarters of the runs are either beginner or intermediate, and when the littles get tired of the slopes you can head into Maggie Valley or over to Ghost Town in the Sky to catch the next gunfight and saloon show.
+Three-quarters of the runs are either beginner or intermediate, and when the littles get tired of the slopes you can head into Maggie Valley for more classic family fun.

 1080 Ski Lodge Rd.